“If you love design and good living, you'll love this uber-modern, urban-zen hotel”

 This is a sizeable hotel, its 79 rooms and suites spread over the top 4 floors.
 Decor follows the wine-making seasons.
 On the second floor - Spring - the hues are green; on the summer-themed third there's a grape-ripe purple, on the fourth floor all is a wintry grey, and on the fifth, an autumnal brown.
 Floors four and five have the views.
 It’s worth noting, in fact, that many of the rooms are overlooked by neighbouring buildings – you're in the centre of Funchal, after all – but there are blinds and gauzy curtains to keep any nosy neighbours at bay.
-The taxi rank outside means that you are best off joining Funchal’s young things for a night on the town at weekends – traffic noise is loud until fairly late at night, in spite of double glazing.

 There are 7 classes of rooms, from the cheapest superior atrium views up to the design suites, which are sensational, with modern chaises longues, vast beds made in Portugal and great egg-shaped baths.
 (Note that all the baths are in the bedrooms themselves, while showers are ensuite.)